-Establishing a sustainable business is becoming evermore important for small business owners.
+Establishing a sustainable business is becoming increasingly important for small business owners.
 Not only do sustainable business practices positively impact the environment, there are also massive benefits for your business's bottom line.
 Read for ways to adopt sustainable business practices and the numerous benefits that follow.

 Sustainable business practices are methods of operating that allow a business to reduce its negative impact on the environment and society and make a positive impact on the world around them, while still making a profit.
 Large businesses have long been interested in minimizing their environmental impacts, and because those actions boost business, as well as improve the world around us, more small businesses are joining them.